ashishwebt/not-your-therapist/README.md

 Do not use it for diagnosis, treatment, crisis support, or professional mental-health decisions.
 If you are experiencing an emergency or believe you may be in immediate danger, contact your local emergency service or a qualified professional.

+Privacy notice: if you configure the backend to use a non-local LLM provider (for example a hosted API or cloud model), requests and conversation data will be sent to that provider and may leave your computer.
+Use remote providers only if you understand and accept that your data may be transmitted to third-party servers.

 ## Architecture

 ```text